tharwani/Cachemiss-simulations/README.md

 # Cachemiss-simulations

 This is an implementation of Modified Parser of Java that takes code for matrix multiplication as input and automates the cache access to approximate number of cache misses.
 It is faster than simulating a cache in Java, as calculations involved are purely mathematical in nature with constant amount of space complexity and polynomial time complexity.
+(See *Analysis.Java* for source code)
 An example of input code is :
 ```Java
 void testcase() {